 Liver disease is known as a silent disease because in the early stages most people are not aware that they have it.
-If liver disease is not diagnosed and treated then eventually it can lead to liver failure and the need for a liver transplant.
+If liver disease is not diagnosed and treated then eventually it can lead to liver failure and require a liver transplant.

 However, the liver has an amazing capacity to regenerate.
-If liver disease is diagnosed before severe liver damage has occurred, it may be possible to take medication or make lifestyle changes that can cure or control the disease.
-Thus reducing the risk of needing a liver transplant.Find out more about liver conditions
+If liver disease is diagnosed before severe liver damage occurs, it may be possible to take medication or make lifestyle changes that can cure or control the disease.
+This will reduce the risk of needing a liver transplant.Find out more about liver conditions

 What tests will I need?

 If you are at risk of having a liver disease you may need to have a variety of tests to get a diagnosis and to assess how much liver damage you have.
 These may include blood tests, ultrasound scans, MRI scans and liver biopsies.
 Some of these tests are quick and painless whilst others, such as liver biopsies, are more complicated and might involve an overnight stay in hospital.

 LiverMultiScan™ is a diagnostic aid for liver disorders that uses multiparametric Magnetic Resonance Imaging (MRI) to quantify liver tissue.
 LiverMultiScan is non-invasive and characterizes liver tissue by providing quantitative measures of liver fat, and correlates of iron, fibrosis and inflammation.